General information and occurrence

 Resources and output

-The anticipated economic resources of rock salt (beyond protective pillars) in 2019 amounted to over 90.32 billion tonnes, decreasing by almost 28.5 million tonnes in the relation to the previous year, whereas the anticipated sub-economic resources remained unchanged.
-The economic resources dropped by 126.79 million tonnes (almost 6.7% of the domestic resources) due to the ongoing exploitation.
+The anticipated economic resources of rock salt (beyond protective pillars) in 2020 amounted to above 111.85 billion tonnes, increasing by 21.53 billion tonnes in the relation to the previous year (due to the establishing new deposits within Damasławek deposits – above 39 billion tonnes), whereas the anticipated sub-economic resources decreased by 9.76 billion tonnes.
+The economic resources dropped by 26.49 million tonnes (almost 1.5% of the domestic resources) due to the ongoing exploitation.

 Rock salt deposits in Poland are presented on the map.